DeanLemans/deanlemans.github.io/content/00-raw/clippings/testament ⁂ starbreaker.org.md

 Do everything I’m no longer around to do.
 Do everything I didn’t have the balls or the chance to do.
 Don’t just live large, live *loud*.
 Maybe I’ll even hear you in the depths of Tartarus.

 Then again, I might be busy getting to know some of the most interesting people in history.
 I could give Socrates shit for drinking that hemlock, for starters, and see if Nefertiti and Cleopatra really were all that.
 Maybe I’ll see what Tallulah Bankhead thinks of writers who *do* know how to spell ‘fuck’.
 Maybe talk math with Hypatia and Pythagoras, or pass some time kicking the likes of Hitler, Mussolini, Stalin, Mao, and Kissinger in the nuts — assuming the millions they’d murdered had already had their turn; if not, I can wait because for me it would be principle, but for them it’s *personal*.
 Hell, I could ask Marcus Aurelius what thinks of all the techbros masturbating to his Meditations, though I suspect he’d take that in stride.
 And I know just what to ask Fred Phelps: [Where is your God *now*, asshole?](https://knowyourmeme.com/memes/where-is-your-god-now)

-## Credit

-This page was inspired by a post on [Ava’s Blog](https://avas.bearblog.dev/) called [plans for your blog after you die](https://avas.bearblog.dev/blog-after-death/).

----

----